LeBron gets 28, Lakers hold off Bulls 117-115 without Davis

 Montrezl Harrell had 17 points and 14 rebounds for the defending NBA champions, who have won five of six.
 James and Harrell led the way as Los Angeles held off the Bulls down the stretch without injured starters Anthony Davis and Kentavious Caldwell-Pope.

+The Lakers lead the Western Conference at 7-3 despite the challenges of injuries and several roster changes.

+“Through the first 10 games, I think we’ve played B, B-plus basketball, and that is absolutely OK,” James said.
+“We’re a team that added basically five pieces to the rotation, and we’re still learning each other.
+We’re getting accustomed to different lineups, playing different guys, and we’re playing pretty good basketball.
+We want to be better.
+That lets me know we have room to improve, which is a bright spot.”

-LaVine scored 19 points in the first quarter for the Bulls, who have lost two straight in California following an impressive win at Portland.
+LaVine scored 19 points in the first quarter for the Bulls, who have lost seven straight to the Lakers.

 Dennis Schröder scored 17 points and hit a 3-pointer with 2:39 to play to put the Lakers up 113-107, but Chicago trimmed the lead to 116-115 on Garrett Temple’s 3-pointer with 37 seconds left.